icpc/ccs-specs/Contest_API.md

 A contest that has ended, has been thawed (or was never frozen) and is finalized must not change.
 Thus, `end_of_updates` can be set once both `finalized` is set and `thawed` is set if the contest was frozen.

-#### Access restrictions at WF

-No access restrictions apply to a GET on this endpoint, but note that when the `frozen` state is set, but `thawed` not yet, then this implies access restrictions for non-privileged users to other endpoints.

 #### Example